minio/docs/source/reference/minio-server/minio-server.rst

 .. envvar:: MINIO_KMS_KES_KEY_NAME

    The name of an external key on the Key Management system (KMS) configured on the KES server and used for performing en/decryption operations.
-MinIO uses this key for supporting server-side encryption of objects (SSE-S3) and MinIO backend encryption.
+MinIO uses this key for the following:

+   - Encrypting backend data (
+     :ref:`IAM <minio-authentication-and-identity-management>`,
+     server configuration).

+   - The default encryption key for Server-Side Encryption with :ref:`SSE-KMS <minio-encryption-sse-kms>`.

+   - The encryption key for Server-Side Encryption with :ref:`SSE-S3 <minio-encryption-sse-s3>`.

 .. _minio-server-envvar-storage-class: